tonybaloney/retox/README.rst

     retox -w my_project_folder -w my_test_folder

 Credits
 -------

-This was inspired by detox
+This was inspired by the detox project, which was created by the tox development team.
+I worked and then significantly changed the way it works to support re-running environments with ease